multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

 | **Accounts for TVM**  | Unrealized IRR | Realized IRR  |

 ***TVM** = Time Value of Money
+- PI
+	- Paid-in capital.
+The total amount of money investors have sent to the SPV (including admin fees).
 - DPI
-    -   cash out divided by cash in
+    -   Distributions to Paid-In Capital.
+The total amount of money the SPV has returned to investors divided by Paid in Capital.
+   -
 -   TVPI
     -   Gross
     -   Net